Traditions of the University of Santo Tomas: Dance events

 Every year, the UST Salinggawi Dance Troupe, the official dance group of the university holds dance competitions and concerts.
 Cheermania, also organized by the Salinggawi since 1996, is an annual cheerdance competition of dance groups of the different UST colleges.

 Legends and symbolism

 Various edifices are adorned by a pattern of a sun, symbolizing the sun of St. Thomas Aquinas.
 The UST seal itself, is bannered by a sun.
 The UST Grandstand stage and the Martyrs' Monument have floor designs that feature a sun.

 Arch of the Centuries

 It has been a superstition that crossing the Arch of the Centuries while still studying in the university would result in a delay of graduation.
 Another legend says that crossing the arch at midnight will make someone time travel to the Spanish era.
+Fr.
+Richard Ang, OP, Rector Magnificus of the University of Santo Tomas, dismissed the superstition, as he himself, an alumnus of the Faculty of Arts and Letters and the Ecclesiastical Faculties, frequently passed over the arch during his collegiate days.

 Height of the Main Building

 There is an unwritten rule among Thomasian architects that no structure will be higher than the cross of the Main Building.
-However, many new buildings built since 2000 such as the Beato Angelico Building, Quadricentennial Pavilion, Buenaventura G. Paredes, O.P Building, and the new UST Hospital Building have shadowed the edifice.
+However, many new buildings built since 2000 such as the Beato Angelico Building, Quadricentennial Pavilion, Buenaventura Garcia Paredes, O.P.
+Building, the St. John Paul II Building of the University of Santo Tomas Hospital, and the Frassati Building have shadowed the edifice.